Search by Genre:

 Finally, Charlie Lourie, a former jazz and classical musician and executive at CBS Records, accepted the job as head of marketing for Blue Note in late 1974.
 We met in Los Angeles in the Spring of 1975.
 I showed him my notebook, which by this time had grown to sizable proportions.
 He was so excited that the next morning a contract was drawn up and by afternoon, I was at last in the Blue Note vaults.

 The experience was staggering.
 There were far more unissued sessions than I had even imagined.
-The only trouble was that all of the company files were lost or missing, and the tape boxes only half the recording date and the name of the leader.
+The only trouble was that all of the company files were lost or missing, and the tape boxes only had the recording date and the name of the leader.
 So began a long odyssey to unravel this mess and shape it into a body of work that could be released.

 I used every detective trick in the book.
 I would listen to a session.
 If I knew the leader or recognized the sidemen, I would call them to see what they would remember.
 Then I'd send them a cassette.
 I would also research any song copyrights registered around the time of the session to see if it I could determine the originals on the dates.
 Some musicians like Andrew Hill, Woody Shaw, Charles Tolliver and Howard Johnson had amazingly accurate memories.
 I would also research musicians' union contracts for titles and personnel.